Two statistical problems for multivariate mixture distributions: Conclusions and future work

 \section{Conclusions and future work}

 The article begins with a review of random-projection methods in statistics.

-Then we consider two important statistical problems: that of estimating for mixtures of multivariate normal distributions and mixtures of $t$-distributions, and that of measuring the agreement between two different random partitions for cluster analysis.
+Then we consider two important statistical problems: that of estimating for mix- tures of multivariate normal distributions and mixtures of t-distributions, and that of measuring a discrepancy between mixture distributions induced by two different model-based clusterings.

-We propose a new estimator for multivariate mixture distributions based on one-dimensional projections and their respective characteristic functions.
-We derive the strong consistency of them and, in a small simulation study, we compare with the more classical EM-type estimators, where we observe a very good behaviour.
+A model-based distributional discrepancy is introduced.
+Rather than introducing a direct metric on partitions, we consider the distance between the mixture distributions associated with them, which provides a distributional comparison between the corresponding fitted model-based distributions.

-A model-based measure of agreement is introduced and compared with more classical measures.
-Instead of looking at the number of matchings, we look at the distance between the mixture distributions associated with them, which provide much more information about the agreement between the partitions.
+Instead of looking at the number of matchings, we look at the distance between the mixture distributions associated with them, which provides more information about the discrepancy between the associated mixture distributions.

 The relationship between school performance and students' socioeconomic and cultural status is analyzed in a real-data example.
 We find two different patterns that are possible, explained by the type of institution that the students attend : public or private.